Probate Q&A Series

 Exceptions & Pitfalls

 • Notary confusion: A notary is not required to make a will valid in North Carolina; notarization mainly matters for making a will “self-proved.”
-If the will is not self-proved, the missing notary is usually not the core problem—the missing witness testimony is.
+If the will is not self-proved, the missing notary is usually not the core problem—the missing witness testimony or substitute proof is.

 • “Homemade” does not mean “invalid,” but formalities still matter: If the newer will is typed and only one witness signed (or witnesses did not sign in the testator’s presence), it may fail as an attested will under North Carolina law.